sunpietro/dragster/README.md

 ### cloneElements - {Boolean}
 The flag stating the elements can be cloned from region to region.
 Requires `dragOnlyRegionCssClass` to be applied in the HTML markup of a page.
 Default value: `false`.
 ### wrapDraggableElements - {Boolean}
 By default all draggable elements are wrapped in a wrapper `<div>`, by settings this variable to `false` this behavior can be disabled.
 This can sometimes be useful when using the script in frameworks like Angular or such.

 **IMPORTANT**

 If you put this value to `false`, you **MUST** do the wrapping of the elements yourself.
 A wrapper container looks like this `<div draggable="true" class="dragster-draggable"> ... </div>`
+### shadowElementUnderMouse - {Boolean}
+By default the shadow element is placed on half of its width, by setting this variable to `true` the shadow element will stays where user clicks on draggable element.

 ## Properties - callbacks
 These properties allow a developer to control the behaviour of dragster.js library using callbacks.